diffblue/cbmc/doc/architectural/compilation-and-development.md

 list which tests it will run without actually running them.

-\subsubsection compilation-and-development-subsubsection-running-regression-tests-directly-with-test-pl Running regression tests directly with `test.pl`
+\subsubsection compilation-and-development-subsubsection-running-individual-regression-tests-directly-with-test-pl Running individual regression tests directly with `test.pl`

 It can be useful to run a single test folder in isolation.
 This can be done by running `regression/test.pl` directly.
 The way that `test.pl` is run varies between the